j-phey/t2a2-game-backlog/README.md

  The Games model represents a game entry in the application with attributes such as id, title, description, release_date, platform, and genre.
 The relationships allow each game to be associated with multiple users' currently playing lists, backlogs, and wishlists.

  - **Relationships:**
-   - **Currently Playing:** A one-to-many relationship with the CurrentlyPlaying model.
-A game can be currently played in multiple instances, and each currently playing instance is associated with a single game.
+   - **Currently Playing:** A many-to-one relationship with the CurrentlyPlaying model.
+Many games can be part of a user's currently playing list.
 The relationship is established through the `currently_playing` attribute in the `Game` model.
-   - **Backlog:** A one-to-many relationship with the Backlog model.
-A game can be in the backlog of multiple users, and each backlog entry is associated with a single game.
+   - **Backlog:** A many-to-one relationship with the Backlog model.
+Many games can be within a user's backlog to play.
 The relationship is established through the `backlog` attribute in the `Game` model.
-   - **Wishlist:** A one-to-many relationship with the Wishlist model.
-A game can be in the wishlist of multiple users, and each wishlist entry is associated with a single game.
+   - **Wishlist:** A many-to-one relationship with the Wishlist model.
+Many games can be part of a user's wishlist.
 The relationship is established through the `wishlist` attribute in the `Game` model.

  #### Backlog model (`backlog.py`)